Mobility & Transportation

 https://maptionnaire.com/effective-community-engagement-plan-that-involved-45000-residents-jalisco

-How can a solid community engagement plan help a government to engage more than 45.000 participants in discussing a transportation issue?
-The Secretariat of Citizen Participation and Planning of the State of Jalisco, Mexico boiled it up to three elements:
+How can a solid community engagement plan help a government engage more than 45,000 participants in discussing a transportation issue?
+The Secretariat of Citizen Participation and Planning of the State of Jalisco, Mexico boiled it down to three elements:

-2. involving a wide range of stakeholders and municipal actors, and
+2. Involving a wide range of stakeholders and municipal actors

-3. using Maptionnaire — their digital citizen engagement platform of choice.
+3. Using Maptionnaire — their digital community engagement platform of choice

-This citizen engagement project gave the government a wealth of information for preparing a multidimensional solution to the transportation problem around López Mateos Avenue.
-Let’s unpack the citizen engagement plan used in Jalisco and how it enabled the administration to engage so many people in one project.
+This community engagement project gave the government a wealth of information for preparing a multidimensional solution to the transportation problems around López Mateos Avenue.
+Let’s unpack the community engagement plan used in Jalisco and how it enabled the administration to engage so many people in one project.

 Collaborative Solutions for a Complex Transportation Issue

-López Mateos Avenue cuts through three metropolitan municipalities, connecting, one one end, the southern entrance to the state, which leads to one of the most important commercial ports of the country, with the regional capital Guadalajara, on the other.
-The 34 kilometers of the avenue are a part of the daily commute for around 131.000 people (most of whom use private cars), not to mention multiple cargo vehicles that ply between the port and the city.
+López Mateos Avenue spans three metropolitan municipalities from Jalisco's state capital, Guadalajara, to the southern entrance of the state -- which is also a gateway to one of the most important commercial ports in the country.
+The 21-mile (34 km) avenue is a part of the daily commute for around 131,000 people (most of whom use private cars), not to mention multiple freight vehicles that ply between the port and the city.

 an infographic showing what Jalisco has achieved with its community engagement plan